-By letter dated June 6, 2013, the U.S. Nuclear Regulatory Commission (NRC) issued Order EA-13-109, "Order to Modify Licenses with Regard to Reliable Hardened Containment Vents Capable of Operation Under Sever Accident Conditions" (Agencywide Documents Access and Management System (ADAMS) Accession No. ML13143A334).
-By letter dated December 15, 2015 (ADAMS Accession No. ML15364A015), Exelon Generation Company, LLC (Exelon, the licensee), submitted its Third Six-Month Status Report of the Implementation of the Commission order with Regard to Requirements for Reliable Hardened Vents (EA-13-109).
-The letter also included the Overall Integrated Plan (OIP) for Peach Bottom Atomic Power Station, Units 2 and 3 (Peach Bottom) in response to Phase 2 of Order EA-13-109.
+By letter dated June 6, 2013, the U.S. Nuclear Regulatory Commission (NRC) issued Order EA-13-109, "Order to Modify Licenses with Regard to Reliable Hardened Containment Vents Capable of Operation Under Severe Accident Conditions" (Agencywide Documents Access and Management System (ADAMS) Accession No. ML13143A334).
+By letter dated December 16, 2015 (ADAMS Accession No. ML15352A109), Exelon Generation Company, LLC (Exelon, the licensee), submitted its Third Six-Month Status Report of the Implementation of the Commission Order with Regard to Requirements for Reliable Hardened Vents (EA-13-109).
+The letter also included the Overall Integrated Plan (OIP) for LaSalle County Station, Units 1 and 2 (LaSalle) in response to Phase 2 of Order EA-13-109.
 The focus of the Phase 2 Interim Staff Evaluation (ISE) is to document the NRC staff's review of the information provided for implementation of Phase 2 requirements of Order EA-13-109.
-The new information provided related to Phase 1 of the order and open items identified in the staff's ISE on Phase 1 will be addressed separately.
-Any changes to the compliance method will be reviewed as part of the ongoing audit process.
+Any new information provided related to Phase 1 of the order and open items identified in the staff's ISE on Phase 1 will be addressed separately.
+Any changes to the compliance method described in the OIP will be reviewed as part of the ongoing audit process.

-The licensee's OIP for Peach Bottom appears consistent with the guidance found in Nuclear Energy Institute (NEI) 13-02, Revision 1, endorsed, in part, by the NRC's Japan Lessons-Learned Project Directorate (JLD) Interim Staff Guidance (ISG) JLD-ISG-2015-01, as an acceptable means for implementing the requirements of Phase 2 of Order EA-13-109.
-This conclusion is based on satisfactory resolution of the open items detailed in the enclosed interim staff evaluation.
+The licensee's OIP for LaSalle appears consistent with the guidance found in Nuclear Energy Institute (NEI) 13-02, Revision 1, as endorsed, in part, by the NRC's Japan Lessons-Learned Project Directorate (JLD) Interim Staff Guidance (ISG) JLD-ISG-2015-01, as an acceptable means for implementing the requirements of Phase 2 of Order EA-13-109.
+This conclusion is based on satisfactory resolution of the open items detailed in the enclosed ISE.
 This evaluation only addressed consistency with the guidance.
 Any plant modifications will need to be conducted in accordance with plant engineering change processes, the licensing basis, and the Commission's regulations.